Pomme2T3rr3/podsay/README.md

 # Podsay

-Podsay is a small program that displays a random quote with a custom ASCII art.
+Podsay is a program that use fortune and cowsay at the same time to display a pod (from Nier automata) with a random citation.

 ## 📦 Dependencies